-(in thousands) July 30, 2023 January 29, 2023 Interest rate swap agreement \$ 10,052 \$ 6,067 Foreign currency forward contracts 309 717 Total other current assets \$ 10,361 \$ 6,784 Interest rate swap agreement \$ 3,344 \$ - Total other long-term assets \$ 3,344 \$ Interest rate swap agreement - 6,432 Total other long-term liabilities \$ \$ 6,432
+(in thousands) July 30, 2023 Jar nuary 29, 2023 Interest rate swap agreement \$ 10,052 \$ 6,067 Foreign currency forward contracts 309 717 Total other current assets \$ 10,361 \$ 6,784 Interest rate swap agreement \$ 3,344 \$ Total other long-term assets \$ 3,344 \$ Interest rate swap agreement 6,432 Total other long-term liabilities \$ \$ 6,432

 During fiscal year 2021, the Company entered into an economic hedge program that uses total return swap contracts to hedge the market risk associated with the unfunded portion of the Company's deferred compensation liability.
 The total return swap contracts generally have a duration of one month and are rebalanced and re-hedged at the end of each monthly term.
 While the total returns swap contracts are treated as economic hedges, the Company has not designated them as hedges for accounting purposes.
 The total return swap contracts are measured at fair value and recognized in the Balance Sheets in "Accrued Liabilities" if the instruments are in a loss position and in "Other Current Assets" if the instruments are in a gain position.
-Unrealized gains and losses, as well as realized gains and losses for settlements, on the total return swap contracts was \$7.6 million and the fair value resulted in an asset of \$0.04 million.
+Unrealized gains and losses, as well as realized gains and losses for settlements, on the total return swap contracts are recognized in "Selling, general and administrative expenses" in the Statements of Operations.
+As of July 30, 2023, the notional value of the total return swap contracts was \$7.6 million and the fair value resulted in an asset of \$0.04 million.
 As of January 29, 2023, the notional value of the total return swap contracts was \$5.2 million and the fair value resulted in an asset of \$0.1 million.
-The total return swap contracts resulted in a ant gain recognized in earnings of \$0.2 million for the six months ended July 30, 2023, compared to a net loss recognized in earnings of \$0.4 million for the six months ended July 31, 2022.
+The total return swap contracts resulted in a net gain recognized in earnings of \$0.3 million for the three months ended July 30, 2023, compared to a net gain recognized in earnings of \$0.2 million for the six months ended July 30, 2023, compared to a net loss recognized in earnings of \$0.4 million for the six months ended July 31, 2022.